Project name: Module 1

 - You can save your work in the file menu or the save shortcut using Ctrl + S or Cmd + S depending on your Operating System.

-- In R, a package is a collection of R functions, data and compiled code.
-The location where the packages are stored is called the library.
+- A package is a collection of functions, data, and code.
+The library is where packages live

-- You can access a function from a library one time using library::function()
+- You can access a function from a specific library using the double-colon operator library::function()

 - Useful if only using one function from the library.